What would you give to look into a crystal ball that tells you how to grow your small business?

 Understand who your customer is

-At the heart of your business’s success is your customers.
+At the heart of your business’s success are your customers.
 Presumably, you’re in business to serve them.

-Here’s why a detailed customer insight is essential to grow your small business:
+Here’s why detailed customer insight is essential to growing your small business:

 Uncover things about your business and processes that irritate your customers and stop doing them.